 In addition to that, the pedal can hold 3 presets in its internal memory.
-It can be switched between buffered bypass and true bypass modes and can even be controlled via an external expression pedal, MIDI controller or Hot Hand (Source Audio’s proprietary ring that controls parameters based on hand movement).
+It can be switched between buffered bypass and true bypass modes.
+It can even be controlled via an external expression pedal, MIDI controller or Hot Hand (Source Audio’s proprietary ring that controls parameters based on hand movement).

 Other notable One Series pedals include:

 - Ventris Dual Reverb (featured in My New Microphone’s Top 13 Best Reverb Pedals For Guitar & Bass).